apirrone/Open_Duck_Mini/README.md

 The current version (alpha) is not very easy to build, has some mechanical problems (too much play at some joints).
 After everything works on this version of the robot, I will redesign it from the ground up, trying to make it more accessible and better mechanically designed !

+# Embedded runtime

+This repo contains the code to run the policies on the onboard computer (Raspberry pi zero 2w) https://github.com/apirrone/Open_Duck_Mini_Runtime

 # Resources

 ## Interesting papers and resources